Department of Industrial Design

-The Department of Industrial Design's main office is currently working remotely.
-We are ready to support you via email, phone, or video conferencing.
+The Department of Industrial Design's main office is currently open for the fall 2021 semester.
+We are ready to support you in person, or via email, phone, or video conferencing.
 If you need assistance, please call us at 303-615-0599 and leave a detailed message; someone will respond within 48 hours.
-You can also reach us via email at email@example.com.
+You can also reach us via email at firstname.lastname@example.org.

 If you are trying to reach your faculty advisor, please visit the Student Hub and click on 'Academic Advising' under Course Info.
 You may email them via the provided link.
 To learn more about temporary changes to general studies academic advising, please visit our CHAS Advising page.

 For more information, please see the Letter from the Dean of the College of Health and Applied Sciences.

 Welcome to Colorado's premier Industrial Design program, a hands-on approach to design education

 Metropolitan State University of Denver offers a Bachelor of Science degree in Industrial Design, fully accredited by the National Association of Schools of Art and Design.
 Our program is multifaceted, offering courses in textiles, bicycle design, furniture design, prototyping in metals, woods and plastics, and working with outside industry professionals.
 Students gain marketable skills through hands-on projects in state-of-the-art laboratories, led by professors who work in the industry.
 Contact us today to schedule a tour of our facilities and to meet with one of our faculty members.